HewlettPackard/hpe-sd-cloud/docker/examples/compose/sd-prometheus/README.md

 ### Data exporters

-Data exporters are the ones reading the information provide by the Service Director  **Self Monitor** module, and serving it to Prometheus properly.
-Two exported are used here: **Grok Exporter** and a custom Json Exporter.
+Data exporters are the ones reading the information provided by the Service Director **Self Monitor** module, and serving it to Prometheus properly.
+Two exported are used here: **Fluentd** and a custom JSON Exporter.

-#### Grok Exporter
+#### Fluentd

-[Grok Exporter](https://github.com/fstab/grok_exporter) is a tool to parse unstructured log data into structured metrics.
+[Fluentd](https://www.fluentd.org/) is a data collector tool used to parse unstructured log data into structured metrics.

-This exporter will read the alerts from Service Director **Self Monitor** tool written in a log file.
-This exporter reads the log file and exports the metrics in a format suitable for Prometheus.
+Fluentd will read the alerts from Service Director **Self Monitor** tool written in a log file and export the metrics in a format suitable for Prometheus.

 #### JSON Exporter